 Heart spirituality is following your thoughts and feelings that come from the heart.

 - Compassion. – Spiritual compassion is an act that is only concerned with human and animal spirits, not material possessions.

 - Devotion. – Devotion is as it sounds – devoting your being to the way of your beliefs.
 That can be spiritual or religious practices.

 - Gratitude. – Spiritual gratitude is the whole feeling and showing complete appreciation for people, circumstances, and possessions in our lives, no matter what they are.
-That allows us to see past the need for items and material things, in search of a higher state of being.
+That allows us to see past the need for items and material things, searching for a higher state of being.

 - Heartfulness. – Heartfulness allows people to live according to what they feel in their heart is right.
 We can refine those feelings through various other spiritual practices.
-However, they all have the same goal in mind, to live how your heart feels best.
+However, they all have the same goal: to live how your heart feels best.

 - Life purpose. – Finding your life purpose is one thing that everyone would like to know.
-Some people dedicate themselves to find out what their purpose is.
-However, they do that through various methods that you have seen so far and will see soon.
+Some people dedicate themselves to finding out what their purpose is.
+However, they do that through various methods you have seen and will see soon.